Campaigns using lead ads have an average conversion rate of 12.54% whereas Campaigns using landing pages had an average conversion rate of 10.47%

 KEY METRICS YOU CANNOT IGNORE

 Impressions is simply the number of times your Facebook Lead Ad was on screen.
 It is one of the metrics you can use to measure the success of your Facebook Lead Ad campaign.
 As you are spending heavily on Facebook Lead Ads daily for lead generation, it is necessary to see if your cash is being utilized optimally.
-You need to study the number of impressions your Facebook Lead Ad has received.
+You need to study the number of impressions vs leads your Facebook Lead Ad has received.

 What do you do if your Facebook Lead Ad isn’t getting enough impressions?